 Given the rationale in the Alberta case, expecting security to respond in the case at hand to an assault lasting for less than one minute would not be reasonable.
 Therefore, causation could not be established in this matter.

-Contact Milosevic Fiske LLP in Toronto for Complex Litigation Matters
+Contact Milosevic & Associates in Toronto for Complex Litigation Matters